 Change paragraph 6 as follows (from REVmd) (#1649):

 If the AC Constraint subfield is equal to 1, the RD responder shall transmit Data frames of only the same AC as the last frame received from the RD initiator.
 For a BlockAckReq or BlockAck frame, the AC is determined by examining the TID field.
 For a Management frame, the AC is AC_VO.
 The RD initiator shall not transmit a +HTC or DMG MPDU with the RDG/More PPDU subfield set to 1 from which the AC cannot be determined.
-If the AC Constraint subfield is equal to 0, the RD responder may transmit Data frames of any TID.
+If the AC Constraint subfield is equal to 0, the RD responder may transmit Data frames of any TID or, if the RD responder is affiliated to an MLD, of any TID that is mapped to that link (see 35.3.6.1 (TID-to-link mapping).